RecipeTips.Com Home cooking tips & advice | Knowledge | How to Make Boiled Frosting

 • Place the first layer of cake on the plate bottom side down.
 Carefully slide four inch wide strips of wax paper under the cake on all sides.
 This will help prevent the frosting from getting all over the plate while you are spreading it on the cake.

 • Begin by spreading a layer of frosting on this first layer.
-Be sure to work with a sufficient amount of frosting when spread it on the cake.
+Be sure to work with a sufficient amount of frosting when spreading it on the cake.
 This will help prevent touching the cake with the spatula and picking up crumbs that will get into the frosting.
 If necessary, the excess frosting can be removed once the cake is covered.

 • When first spreading the frosting on the cake, push it around and do not make a backwards motion.
 Once the cake is covered you can spread the frosting back and forth without picking up crumbs.